Pūtea Te Parahia Te Parahia: Contestable Fund

 Funding and Criteria

-• Impact –projects and initiatives that will deliver tangible impact towards better environmental outcomes, increased engagement with sustainability issues and/or growing the capacity of people to take meaningful action on sustainability issues.
+- Impact—projects and initiatives that will deliver tangible (and measurable) impact towards better environmental outcomes, increased engagement with sustainability issues and/or growing the capacity of people to take meaningful action on sustainability issues.

-• Alignment – projects and initiatives that contribute to one or more of the Te Parahia target outcomes and the strategic priorities of the University (connection, collaboration and community).
+- Benefit to the University—projects and initiatives that contribute to sustainability objectives and the strategic priorities of the University (connection, collaboration and community).

-• Engagement - projects and initiatives that capture the imagination, involve the wider University community and grow our reputation.
+- Engagement—projects and initiatives that capture the imagination, involve the wider University community and grow our reputation.
+Projects that could be developed and then apply for the 2026 Wellington City Council Climate and Sustainability Fund are particularly encouraged.

 Eligibility